 The main purpose of this API is to extend the functionality of the main site, in particular, for the calculation of spectra using several types of line shape, including the flexible HT (Hartmann-Tran) profile and optionally accounting for instrumental functions.
 Each feature of the API is represented by a Python function taking a set of arguments which describe the parameters defining the task.

 The current version of HAPI and user manual is available for download using the following links:

 In addition, the HAPI project and version history are available on Github:

-It is free to use HAPI.
 If you use HAPI in your research or software development, please cite it using the following reference:

 To make a reference to particular version of HAPI, use corresponding DOI

 from the Zenodo community in addition to the reference given above.

 Copyright 2018 HITRAN team (http://hitran.org).